defendable/conveyor/README.md

 # Conveyor
-Conveyer is a
+Conveyer is a data processing pipeline for go apps.
+The framework supports

 ## Features
-*
+* *Fanin* and *Fanout* of segments.
+* Easy scale of each segment
+* Optional init and dispose job for a each segment
-* Circuit breaker with exponential and static
+* *Circuit breaker* with exponential and static fallback policy
+* Smart flushing of logs.
+Queues logs in sequence and flushes the sequence when executed
+* Local cache for segment's to maintain state
+* Configurable inbound buffer size
+* Error handler
+* Supports custom injectable logger, circuitbreaker and error handler.

 ## Installation